 Next, add in the mint leaves along with a 1/2 cup of sugar into a food processor and blend.

 Blend it until it looks like wet green sand.
-I’d totally dip my mojito glass into this stuff!
+I’d totally dip the rim of a mojito glass into this!

 Once the chocolate is melted pour it into a large clean bowl.
 Add in the mint sugar, stir.
 Sniff.
 Faint.

 Then gently whisk 3 eggs and 1 teaspoon of vanilla.